Module index_map_type¶

 extent in all but the last dimension, if any, must be the same on all

-processes, and its extent in the last dimension must be at least
+extent in the last dimension must be at least imap%local_size.
+In the

 The second form simply splits the on-process and off-process array elements into separate array arguments: